wendahere/JAWS/Jayvien.md

 Since i did the OLED for my team i realised that we dont need the switching screen idea since we got enough space so i just changed the positioning of the STATUS, Battery value, Ultrasonic Transducer value in the code.

-> And the OLED finally shows what i wanted to see:
+>OLED finally shows what i wanted to see:

 *little Bit Blur Sorry :9*